LibraryCarpentry/lc-python-intro/episodes/03-lists.md

 ## You can copy lists, but not using straightforward variable assignment.

-The variable names you assign to lists are like sticky notes that you're attaching to a specific collection of values.
-When you change the values in the underlying list, it will update any variables that have been assigned to the collection.
+Remember our sticky note analogy?
+Well, the variable names you assign to lists are also like sticky notes that you're attaching to a specific collection of values.
+When you change the values in the underlying list, it will change the values associated with any variables that have been assigned to the collection.

 ```python
 numbers = [1,2,3,4]